K-unix/Crawler_german_localpoliticans/README.md

 Legend
 - Each VM runs a Vector agent that tails Docker logs and forwards them to Loki on the central host (`LOKI_ENDPOINT=http://<central_host_ip>:3100`).
 Ensure every VM starts its `vector` service.
 - Redis lives on the central host and is shared by all workers.
-Workers read/write `url_queue` and `visited_set`; Julia consumes `html_processing_queue`; Python DB writer consumes `json_to_db_queue`.
+Workers read/write `url_queue` and `visited_set`; Julia consumes `html_processing_queue` and emits JSONL to S3; Python DB writer discovers JSONL, manages OpenAI batch jobs, and writes results to Postgres.
+The `json_to_db_queue` remains available for direct/legacy ingestion.
-- S3/MinIO stores raw and cleaned HTML plus crawl metadata.
-The DB writer fetches cleaned HTML from S3 and writes structured rows to Postgres.
+- S3/MinIO stores raw HTML, JSONL batch inputs, and crawl metadata.
 - Grafana queries Loki for centralized viewing and search of logs.

 ## Docker Command Reference